Ride the Cafesjian Carousel at Como Park FREE select days this summer.

 There are a few opportunities to enjoy a free ride on the Cafesjian Carousel at Como Park this year:

-On Saturday, September 7th the carousel will be celebrating it’s 110th birthday so all rides will only be $2 instead of the usual $3!
-Then on Sunday, September 8th, it’s Grandparents’ Day at the Carousel — Grandparents ride free with the purchase of a grandchild ticket.
+On Sunday, September 7, the Carousel will be celebrating its 111th birthday so all rides will only be $2 instead of the usual $3!
+Check the list of events for other special goings-on from May through October.

 The carousel operates 11 am – 4 pm Thursdays – Mondays from May 1 through Labor Day.
 It is also open Saturdays and Sundays from 11 am – 4 pm in September and October.
-The carousel does not operate when the temperature is below 45 degrees or above 95 degrees Fahrenheit.
+The carousel does not operate when the temperature is below 45° or above 95°.

 If you are not riding on a free day, carousel ticket prices are $3, with a few exceptions.
 Children under the age of 1 ride free with a paying adult.
 In addition, adults 90 and older may ride free.